cerndb/hloader/README.md

 [![Build Status](https://travis-ci.org/cerndb/hloader.svg?branch=master)](https://travis-ci.org/cerndb/hloader)

-CERN HLoader
+# CERN HLoader

-To launch HLoader:
+HLoader is a tool built around Apache Sqoop and Oozie for data ingestion from relational databases into Hadoop

+# Installation & Configuration

 1. Install the requirements (*pip install -r requirements.txt*)
 2. Set up the config.ini (properties starting with *AUTH_* represent the authentication database, while properties starting with *POSTGRE_* represent the meta database)
 3. Run HLoader.py

+# REST API

+The REST API exposes meta data to the user and enables the submission of new ingestion jobs <br>
-REST API runs on http://127.0.0.1:5000
+It runs on http://127.0.0.1:5000 <br>

+### The available methods are:

 GET /headers<br>
 returns PYTHON ENVIRONMENT VARIABLES and REQUEST HEADERS